fahali/trivia_night/README.md

 One issue that became apparent right away was encoding issues.
 If the questions or answers being served had special characters, those characters would be returned encoded with HTML entities.
 I had a really hard time getting those entities to render properly without resorting to hacky methods like using the `.innerHTML` properties of `HTMLElement` objects.
 The first solution was to use `base64` encoding, but that brought about its own headaches.
 It seemed like with `base64`, I was running into Unicode character issues.
 Luckily the API can also serve the information encoded as a URI (established with [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt)), which ultimately ended up being the solution I needed.

-A new issue I'm facing is that questions can repeat, even between consecutive games!
-I will need to investigate using the API's session tokens to prevent this from happening (at least, until all the questions are exhausted).

 ## User Stories

 TODO